Com-QuadTech/AMD-OSX-Tutorials/SIERRA 10.12/SIERRA 10.12 TUTORIAL.md

 I have provided the latest installer package for Clover (at the time of writing) as well as the `Clover Configurator` app in the `/PostInstall/` directory of the installation media you create.
 Below I will explain how to install Clover as well as how to use the configurator app to change boot arguments among other things.

-1. Firstly open Finder and navigate to your `SierraAMD` drive and open the `PostInstall` directory.
+1. Firstly open Finder and navigate to your `IncognitoSierraAMD` drive and open the `PostInstall` directory.
-2. Inside you will find a few different files, but we will be using the `Clover_v2.4k_r4035.pkg` file and `Clover Configurator` app.
-Drag and copy these files to your desktop.
+2. Drag and copy the `DRAG TO DESKTOP` files.. to your desktop.
+3. Open the directory and then open the `CLOVER Files` directory.
-3. Whilst holding your `CTRL` key, Left-click the `Clover_v2.4k_r4035.pkg` file and then click open on both prompts to begin the Clover install process.
+3. Whilst holding your `CTRL` key, Left-click the `Clover_v2.4k_r4035.pkg` file and then click open on both prompts to begin the Clover install process. **Do not** open Clover Configurator.
 4.

 ### Installing NVIDIA Web Drivers